jxs1211/master-native-english/MasterNativeEnglish/14. The Future/assignment.md

+### Where do you see yourself in 5 years and how will you get there?

 ```
 My goal is working with talented people from all over the world.
 Do what I really want to do and leverage my expertise to make team valuable.
 I also want to live in a free and safe place.